Sign up for the quarterly Library Newsletter

 NYAM's library began with the donation of a set of Martyn Paine's Commentaries during the second meeting of the Academy, which was founded in 1847.
 Since that time, the rare book and historical collections portion of the library has grown via gifts and purchases to approximately 32,000 volumes, the majority of which date from the 15th through the 18th centuries.
 This impressive collection contains 85 to 90 percent of the medical books printed in what is now the United States between the late 17th and early 19th centuries.
 First editions of later major works, such as Freud's work on dreams, are also housed in the Drs Barry and Bobbi Coller Rare Book Room.

 Strengths of the rare book collection include works about public health; infectious disease; developments in medical research and clinical medicine; obstetrics and gynecology; the development and regulation of the medical profession; and the growth of medical societies and hospitals.
 In addition to printed books, the collection contains other significant items related to the history of the health sciences.
 We maintain a large vertical file of portraits and other images rendered in a variety of print mediums such as engraving, lithography and photography.

 This remarkable collection is supported by an extensive reference collection in the history of the health sciences and the history of books and printing.
 The fact that medical books have remained a significant part of the world's production of written and printed texts is reflected in the rare book room's collections.

 Due to a planned renovation project, the Coller Rare Book Reading Room will be closed to readers from February 1, 2013.
-We anticipate that the room will reopen for use on June 1 2013.
+We anticipate that the room will reopen for use sometime in the fall of 2013.